shayankebriti/shayankebriti.github.io/_pages/about.md

 # Experience
-For additional details about each experience, please see my CV or contact me directly.
+For additional details about each experience, please see my CV or contact me.

 <div class="experience-card">
   <div class="experience-info">